sukumarvaddi/AI-SDK/README.md

 5 Test edge cases (handle cases when users ask off topic questions.)
 6 Document what works (If you find good prompts, document those so that you can reuse those)

+## Tool Orchestration

+The powerful thing about multi step tool calling is that we do not explicitly program the sequences.
+We just define the tools and capabilities.
+The AI figures out:
+1 Which tools to call
+2 What order to call them
+3 How to pass data between tools
+4 How to combine the results

 ## The order of the projects

 1 completion